Non-equispaced B-spline wavelets: Introduction

 The combination of splines and wavelets is, however, not trivial.
 One of the problems is that splines do not provide a naturally orthogonal basis.
-On the other hand, orthogonality is much appreciated in wavelet theory, because wavelet transforms operate scale after scale.
-In order to understand the limiting effect of the repeated scale refinements, it helps to know that the basis in which the operations take place is orthogonal.
-Initial spline wavelet constructions were orthogonal \citep{battle87:ondelettes,lemarie88:ondelettes}.
+On the other hand, orthogonality is much appreciated in wavelet theory, because wavelet transforms operate scale after scale. \begin{revision} In the inverse transform, i.e., in the reconstruction of a function from its wavelet coefficients, this scale to scale process amounts to the refinement or subdivision, mentioned above.
+Although the smoothness of the reconstruction in a spline basis does not depend on this refinement scheme, other properties do.
+These properties include the numerical condition of the transform as well as the bias and the variance in statistical estimation.
+The assumption of orthogonality facilitates the analysis of these properties throughout the subdivision scheme. \end{revision} Initial spline wavelet constructions were orthogonal \citep{battle87:ondelettes,lemarie88:ondelettes}.
 The price to pay for the orthogonality was that the basis functions did not have a compact support, and related to this, that transformation matrices were full, not sparse, matrices.

-The condition of orthogonality can be relaxed if the basis functions within one scale is allowed to be non-orthogonal, while the wavelets at different scales are still kept orthogonal \citep{chui92:splinewavelets,unser92:splinewavelets,unser93:familysplinewavelets}.
+The condition of orthogonality can be relaxed if the basis functions within one scale are allowed to be non-orthogonal, while the wavelets at different scales are still kept orthogonal \citep{chui92:splinewavelets,unser92:splinewavelets,unser93:familysplinewavelets}.
 This construction leads to a semi-orthogonal spline basis.
 Since the non-orthogonality occurs only within each scale, this has little impact on the asymptotic analysis of the refinement process.
 Moreover, semi-orthogonal wavelet bases can be constructed from non-orthogonal spline bases, such as B-splines.
 The B-splines and the resulting wavelets have compact support.
 As a consequence, the reconstruction of data from a decomposition in these bases uses a sparse matrix.
 Sparse matrices and compact supports lead to faster algorithms, but also contribute to better control over manipulations on the wavelet coefficients.
 A manipulation of a coefficient, such as a thresholding or shrinkage operation, has only a local effect.